ruskid/yii2-csv-importer/README.md

     ],
 ]));

 //Special case only available with Active Record Strategy.
+//Get primary key list of new imported items for later use.
 $primaryKeys = $importer->import(new ARImportStrategy([
     'className' => Fabrica::className(),
     'configs' => [